Share This Article:

 Back to Blog

 HR pros know that compliance is crucial to their organization’s success.
-Although you may prefer to focus on more strategic objectives—such as recruitment, retention, or performance management—it should be a priority to comply with laws governing benefits administration.
+Although you may prefer to focus on more strategic objectives—such as recruitment, retention, or performance management—compliance should be a priority.
 Otherwise, your organization’s bottom line could be eaten up by federal fines.

 What Are Employee Benefits Notice Requirements?